 The Student-Centered Funding Formula (SCFF) was included in the 2018-19 state budget as an innovative method to allocate funding to community college districts.
-Based on the California Community College Chancellor's Office, the formula is designed to support the goals and commitment set by the Vision for Success plan and is aligned with the Guided Pathways student success metrics.
-SCFF is based on three primary calculations:
+As outlined by the California Community College Chancellor's Office, the formula is designed to support the goals and commitment set by the Vision for Success plan and is aligned with the Guided Pathways student success metrics.
+SCFF is based on three primary calculations:22